BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 - C++23: `is_constant_evaluated`
 - C++23: `if consteval`

-`if constexpr`, or `constexpr if`, was added in c++17, it's an conditional expressionthat must be evaluated in compile time, it must be part of a template.
+`if constexpr`, or `constexpr if`, was added in c++17, it's an conditional expression that must be evaluated in compile time, it must be part of a template.

 for example, this will fail because of the two different return types: